Keyboard shortcuts

 check Checks all licenses for inconsistencies

-diff Compare the current licenses folder against what would be collected
+diff Diff between the current licenses folder and the licenses that would be collected

 Options: